Bethesda, MD | Alto

 Sumter, SC | Alto

 She holds a master’s degree in arts administration from the University of Indiana, and previously studied music and political science at the University of South Carolina.
-She is currently the Executive Assistant to the Senior Vice President – Operations at the Kennedy Center.
-She has previously worked at the Capitol Riverfront Business Improvement District, the Clarice Smith Performing Arts Center at the University of Maryland, the Washington National Opera, the Choral Arts Society of Washington, and the Washington Savoyards.
+She is currently in Planned Giving at the Kennedy Center, and has previously worked at Arts Laureate, Capitol Riverfront BID, The Clarice at the University of Maryland, Washington National Opera, and the Choral Arts Society of Washington.
 She has also served on the Board of Directors of the Capital City Symphony.

 Lyndsey is well-versed in wrangling people – especially singers, children, and/or singers who are acting like children.
 She is a South Carolina Gamecock and very proud of it.